Fraud Defence Solicitors

 Types of Fraud Offences

-The fraud department has a vast amount of experience, and regularly deals with cases involving a wide variety of fraud allegations nationwide as well as those with international elements.
+The fraud department at JMW Solicitors has a vast amount of experience, and regularly deals with cases involving a wide variety of fraud allegations nationwide as well as those with international elements.

-Advance fee fraud involves asking people to make payment for goods or services upfront or in advance, often believing they will stand to benefit financially as a result.
-However, the anticipated goods, services or money never materialise.
+Advance fee fraud involves asking people to make payment for goods or services upfront or in advance.
+The victim often believes they will stand to benefit financially as a result, but the anticipated goods, services or money never materialise.
 We can provide legal assistance to individuals and businesses accused of advance fee fraud or any other form of fraud against a financial institution or individual.

 We can advise, assist and represent you in relation to any criminal allegation of fraud.
 Such offences are normally charged as conspiracy to defraud or fraud by false representation.

-We provide services to assist in the defence against boiler room fraud in all its forms, regardless of the complexity of the case.
-Boiler room fraud relates to the selling of shares that are heavily overpriced, worthless or, in very serious cases, completely non-existent.
-Such offences may involve a ‘cold call’ from an individual who offers the chance to invest in shares; they'll promise high returns that sound too good to be true, and usually are.
+We provide services to assist in defence against boiler room fraud in all its forms, regardless of the complexity of the case.
+A common boiler room fraud relates to the selling of shares that are heavily overpriced, worthless or, in very serious cases, completely non-existent.
+Such offences may involve a ‘cold call’ from an individual who offers the chance to invest in shares; they will promise high returns that sound too good to be true, and usually are.

-We understand that sometimes there is an incredibly fine line in determining whether an investment scheme is fraudulent or one that is simply unsuccessful, and can advise you on the right action to take.
+We understand that sometimes, there is an incredibly fine line in determining whether an investment scheme is fraudulent or simply unsuccessful.
+As such, we can advise you on the right actions to take.
 We know that legitimate professionals and businesses can be unfairly scrutinised when such an investigation takes place and JMW is here to protect you.

-If you or your company has been accused of running a boiler room fraud scheme, JMW can provide expert legal representation to help you defend against the charges.
-We have great knowledge and experience in this often complex area of law and will help you through every stage of the process.
+If you or your company has been accused of running a boiler room fraud scheme, we can provide expert legal representation to help you defend against the charges.
+We have thorough knowledge and experience in this often complex area of law and will help you through every stage of the process.

 We are able to assist and represent you with regard to any charges associated with carousel and VAT fraud.
 Carousel fraud, also known as missing trader intra community fraud (MTIC), typically involves the importation of high-value technical goods, such as mobile phones, from European Union (EU) countries.
 These goods are initially purchased VAT-free, but are sold on by UK traders at VAT-inclusive prices.

-We have represented many people who became unwittingly involved in missing trader fraud as they were the middle man in a supply chain; in most schemes of this kind, it is only the importer and exporter at either end who are knowingly committing the offence.
+We have represented many people who became unwittingly involved in missing trader fraud because they became a middle man in a supply chain; in most schemes of this kind, it is only the importer and exporter at either end who knowingly commit the offence.

-If you or your business is under investigation or faces criminal proceedings, our expert team can help.
+If you or your business are under investigation or face criminal proceedings, our expert team can help.
 Regardless of the complexity of the case, we can help you build the strongest possible defence and give you the best chance of a successful outcome, enabling you to get on with the important matter of running your business.

 We can support individuals and businesses who have been accused of defrauding a charity or have worked with a charity in a number of ways, including keeping donations for themselves, misusing charity credit cards or bank accounts and deliberately claiming inaccurate expenses.